veraachuang/PTSD/README.md

 ## Features

-### Getting Started

-Before you begin using Moodify, download and install the app from your preferred app store.
-Sign up or log in to access all the features.
-The app provides a simple and user-friendly interface.

 ### Mood Check-In

 Regularly checking in on your mood is essential for understanding your emotional well-being.
-Moodify allows you to record your daily emotions, helping you gain insight into your mental health.
+PTSD allows you to record your daily emotions, helping you gain insight into your mental health.

 - Log your mood with a simple interface.
 - Add notes to your check-ins to capture the context.